-There are many ways to treat anxiety without medication, from various types of therapy to dietary and lifestyle factors.
+There are many ways to treat anxiety without medication.
+These methods can include various types of therapy, as well as dietary and lifestyle factors, such as reducing alcohol and exercising regularly.

 Anxiety is one of the most common mental health challenges.